codecabral/codecabral/README.md

 # Hello World! 👋

 I am an enthusiastic programmer with a passion for crafting elegant solutions.
-Proficient in languages like **C#**, **Dart**, **PHP**, and **JavaScript**, specialized in web and mobile development.
+Specialized in web and mobile development.
 When I'm not immersed in lines of code, you'll likely find me exploring new technologies, reading tech blogs, or enjoying a good cup of coffee.

 ## Wanna know what i am listening? 🎶